Steve Lindeman's Page

 Estes Puma (7256)

-Build This is the third of the Estes 13mm powered rockets that I will build.
-Unlike the last two builds this one should be a little easier as I don't have to cut tubes.
+Build This is my first official build for 2020 and is the third of the Estes 13mm powered rockets in their current catalog that I will build.
+Unlike the last two builds this one should be a little easier as I don't have to cut side tubes.
 Production date stamp is 12/03/15.

 Estes Puma (7256) [More]